MikeLing/MikeLing/README.md

 ### Hi there 👋

 Love And Open Source!
-Started from Open Source, want to use code to make people live better!
+Started from Open Source!
 ----

 <s>GSOC student for Mozilla A-team</s> :fox_face:  <br/>